 In this article I feel it is important to note that I teach 1st grade half day and Reading Recovery the other half of the day.
 This article is mainly meant to help lower grade teachers as well as upper grade teachers with struggling writers.

 In the world of education and especially in Utah there has been a big push for small group reading instruction.
 As a Reading Recovery Specialist I have seen and understand the power of it.
 One of the main goals of a teacher focusing on reading instruction is to help students build a self-sustaining system.
 We want them to use several strategies while reading.
-We, as the teacher, need to skillfully model strategies and gradually release the responsibilities to the students.
+We, view as the teacher, about it need to skillfully model strategies and gradually release the responsibilities to the students.
 One example would be making sure they are using meaning structure and visual cues simultaneously.

 I understand and have seen the benefits of this type of teaching in reading and I had failed to do this in my classroom writing.
 Writers workshops used to consist of me modeling a type of writing and then asking students to write independently for 30 minutes.
 This was the most painful 30 minutes of the day.
 Most kids would be done in less than 1 min and frequently they would have one complete sentence at best.
 So I decided to try small groups.
-I mean why not, it works in reading why not in writing.
+I mean why not, pill it works in reading why not in writing.
 This way I could teach kids writing strategies such as, sound and letterboxes, re-reading, monitoring, punctuation, letter formation, taking words to fluency etc.

 First, I divided my students based on their reading levels.
 Then, I established writing norms, such as the practice page (which is a blank page that sits on top of their actual blank writing page).
 After a student dictates to me what they are going to write they begin writing with a pen or marker.
 I have a white tape, which forces kids to reference me when mistakes take place (also you avoid the wasteful time of erasing).
 If they come across a word they are not sure about they place their thumb up on the table and I proceed to help.
 This allows for the individualized instruction to take place.
 One student may have a hard time with the word “run”, I then place sound boxes on their practice page and allow them to push up the sounds.
 This allows me to monitor other students while they work out the word.
 I can also model this activity with the entire group if everyone has a hard time with the same word.